spencejs/Paged-Post-Slider/README.md

 3. An example of a post broken up into slides on the backend.
 Note the 'Insert Page Break' button.

 ## Changelog

+= 1.1 =
+* CSS styles now clear any floats in a slide.
+* Added link to demo page.

 = 1.0 =
 * Intial commit.